mmertsa/PythonBasics/Notes/python.md

 print(consumption(distanceinput), "l/100km")
 ```

-- You can find more very simple examples from CodeFiles!
+- You can find more very simple examples from Examples!

 ## If- sentences
 ## For-loop

-miten saisin tiedostoina tänne kaikki tehtävät
+More notes coming..